python-rapidjson/python-rapidjson/docs/encoder.rst

       :type: bool

-      whether the output should contain only ASCII characters.
+      Whether the output should contain only ASCII characters.

    .. attribute:: indent_char